 Within the Spanish state education system, kids will usually attend the school nearest to where they live but it’s possible to apply to other schools within the area and if the school has space, your child can often be accepted.
 Choosing where to live when opting for state schooling is a key consideration as it determines what school your children can attend.
 The curriculum is obviously completely in Spanish and when dealing with the school you’ll need some level of Spanish to communicate with school officials as not everyone will speak English.

 - Primary Education (6 to 12 years)

 The main benefits of state schooling are firstly your kids will become fully bilingual while being immersed in Spanish culture and avoiding the expat bubble.
 Most state schools offer extra Spanish lessons to foreign children enabling them to pick up the language more quickly.
 Little or no fees are charged for public schooling and it’s often the case expats send their kids to nursery and primary school in the state system and opt for private schooling for secondary education.

 Spanish Private Schools on the Costa Del Sol

 The Costa Del sol also has a number of excellent Spanish private schools but the big difference is the cost of tuition.
 Public schools are funded by the state while private schools have to fund themselves, their teacher’s salaries and also their education programmes.
-This means the parents of the pupils have to cover some of these costs through high tuitions fees.
+This means the parents of the pupils have to cover some of these costs through high tuition fees.

 Some of the main benefits of private schooling in Spain include smaller class sizes, better quality teachers, more success in getting their pupils into 3rd level education and better school facilities.
 One important consideration to note is that public schools in Spain offer religious education but it’s optional while many private schools include religion as part of the curriculum and it’s compulsory.